Common SAP Licensing Pitfalls and How to Avoid Them

 Real-World Scenario:

-A global manufacturer negotiated an SAP license bundle for SAP S/4HANA that included 1,000 Professional User licenses.
 A year later, an internal review found that only about 600 users logged into the system regularly; the other 400 licenses were never assigned or were tied to former employees.

 This over-licensing meant the company was paying maintenance on 40% more licenses than it used, a form of “shelfware” that we discuss below.
 They could have saved substantially on support costs if they started with a smaller number and scaled up as needed or monitored usage more closely.